anvilproject/anvil-portal/content/learn/data-analysts/using-anvil-for-teaching-r-bioconductor.md

 Pros and cons according to Levi (open for debate and correction)

 - [rstudio.cloud](https://rstudio.cloud)
-    - Pros: simpler, more R-focused, more polished / mature interface.
+    - Pros: simpler, more R-focused, more polished/mature interface.
-    - Cons: more expensive, less scalable, no special access to NIH data or discounts
+    - Cons: More expensive, less scalable, no special access to NIH data or discounts
 - [Microsoft Azure Databricks](https://docs.microsoft.com/en-us/azure/databricks/spark/latest/sparkr/rstudio)
-    - Pros: simpler integration between workspace and notebooks / RStudio in native interface using the [Databricks File System (DBFS)](https://docs.microsoft.com/en-us/azure/databricks/data/databricks-file-system); Azure will be joining AnVIL/Terra soon.
+    - Pros: Simpler integration between workspace and notebooks / RStudio in the native interface using the [Databricks File System (DBFS)](https://docs.microsoft.com/en-us/azure/databricks/data/databricks-file-system); Azure will be joining AnVIL/Terra soon.
     - Cons: less experience in our community.
 Honestly, I used Azure Jupyter Notebooks a few years ago but haven’t tried the new Databricks thing.
 - [Renku](https://renkulab.io/)
     - Pros: Free, non-commercial (ETH / EPFL Swiss Data Science Center).
 Simple to use any DockerHub image.